neilmadhava/santabantaScrape/README.md

 ---

 ##### To execute scrape operation:
-1. Change diretory to the sb/ directory.
+1. Change diretory to the sanban/ directory.
-2. Execute command *scrapy crawl sanban*
+2. Execute command *scrapy crawl sb*
 3. You'll be prompted to enter the starting address and the local download path.

 ---